 Taylor J Templeton

-I am an aspiring neurophysiologist and Ph.D. student at Louisiana State University Health Sciences Center in New Orleans, LA.
-My expected graduation date is Winter 2022 - Spring 2023.
+I am an aspiring physiologist with an emphasis in neuroscience.
+I am a Ph.D. candidate at Louisiana State University Health Sciences Center in New Orleans, LA.
+My expected graduation date is May 2023.

 I grew up in San Diego, CA, where my love of science began early in life.
 I pursued science during my undergraduate career and graduated with my Bachelor of Science from the University of California, Santa Barbara.
 As a biopsychology major, I discovered an interest in neuroscience that grew during my tenure as a research assistant in Dr. Karen Szumlinski’s addiction neuroscience lab.

-I now study stress-induced substance abuse in Dr. Nick Gilpin’s lab in the LSUHSC Department of Physiology.
-I began my career in the Gilpin Lab by investigating traumatic stress, aversion learning, and the neurocircuitry associated with these behaviors.
-This segued into my current project examining the effects of traumatic stress on cocaine self-administration and the neurophysiological changes that result from and influence this behavior.
+I now investigate stress-induced substance misuse and sex differences in cocaine self-administration in Dr. Nicholas Gilpin’s lab in the LSUHSC Department of Physiology.
+I began my career in the Gilpin Lab by investigating traumatic stress, conditioned place aversion, and the neurocircuitry associated with these behaviors.
+This segued into my dissertation work examining the effects of stress on cocaine self-administration in males and females and the neurophysiological changes that result from and influence this behavior.

-My professional interests include translational neurophysiology research, pharmacology, drug discovery, and behavioral neuroscience.
+My professional interests include translational neurophysiology research, undergraduate education, and behavioral neuroscience.